Scaling Cross-Embodiment World Models for Dexterous Manipulation: Experiments

 \subsection{Evaluating Cross-Embodiment World Model Learning}

 We systematically evaluate how the number of training embodiments influences generalization to unseen embodiments.
 For each target hand, we hold it out and train on $x$ other hands, enumerating all $\binom{N}{x}$ subsets from $N=6$ total hands.
 The mean squared error (MSE) on the unseen hand serves as the generalization metric.
+We report results for both our method and a Point Transformer (PT)~\cite{zhao2021point} baseline trained under the same subset protocol and data budget.
 In addition, the case $x=6$ corresponds to training on all hands, including the target, and provides a reference for the upper bound of cross-embodiment learning in the current data regime.
 Results are shown in \figref{fig:scaling_generalization}.

-\textbf{Key observations.} We make the following observations: \begin{itemize} \item \emph{Embodiment scaling law~\cite{ai2025towards}:} Prediction error decreases as more embodiments are included, and variance across subsets shrinks, indicating more stable models with broader embodiment diversity. \item \emph{Zero-shot strength at $x{=}5$:} With five training embodiments (no target data), performance often approaches or surpasses training directly on the target hand.
+\textbf{Key observations.} We make the following observations: \begin{itemize} \item \emph{Embodiment scaling law~\cite{ai2025towards}:} Prediction error decreases as more embodiments are included, and variance across subsets shrinks, indicating more stable models with broader embodiment diversity for our GNN.
+In contrast, PT~\cite{zhao2021point} shows weaker and less consistent improvements as $x$ increases, suggesting that the inductive bias in GNN contributes to the cross-embodiment transfer. \item \emph{Zero-shot strength at $x{=}5$:} With five training embodiments (no target data), the performance of GNN often approaches or surpasses training directly on the target hand.
 This shows that diverse cross-embodiment data can substitute for target-specific data when deploying to a new hand.
 This opens up the possibility of building cross-embodiment generalist world models that can broadly zero-shot transfer to novel ones via large-scale cross-embodiment training. \item \emph{Benefit of co-training at $x{=}6^\ast$:} Even when target data is available, adding the other embodiments yields further gains over target-only training.
-Our proposed state and action representations unify data from heterogeneous embodiments and make such co-training possible. \end{itemize}
+Our proposed state and action representations unify data from heterogeneous embodiments and make such co-training possible; PT~\cite{zhao2021point} benefits less from co-training, consistent with its higher sensitivity to which training subset is used. \end{itemize}

 \textbf{Task-specific differences.} Errors are generally lower for deformable reshaping, as deformations are spatially localized, whereas rigid-body rotations move particles over a much larger scale.
 At the same time, the scaling effect is more pronounced in deformable manipulation.
 We hypothesize this is because deformable tasks involve larger contact surfaces, making end-effector geometry more influential.
 Exposure to diverse embodiments therefore provides richer coverage of contact geometries and interaction patterns, which aids generalization.
 By contrast, rigid pushing often depends on a small number of contact points, where cross-embodiment differences are less critical.
 These results suggest that our approach is particularly beneficial for tasks with complex contact dynamics, as in \reshapingtask{}.